tbsdvl/react-research-app/README.md

 To restart your application on http://localhost:3000/

 You do not need to install additional dependencies like webpack or babel to run react-launchpad.
-<br /> These dependencies are already installed under devDependencies in the root directory's package.json.
+These dependencies are already installed under devDependencies in the root directory's package.json.

 # Usage
 ### npm run build